 In addition to organic business development, the Group has been promoting new business development through M&A and business alliances with other companies.
 Target companies are selected giving consideration to consistency with the Group’s strategy and synergies and after performing due diligence on the financial position of the concerned company, contractual matters, business conditions, and other matters.
 The decision on whether to move forward with an M&A or business alliance is made with the utmost care at the Executive Committee and the Board of Directors.
 However, in the event that the anticipated effects from M&A and alliances are not realized and strategic objectives are not achieved, or in the event unrecognized debt is discovered after the investment, it can potentially affect financial results of the Group and its financial position.

-Labor Markets for the Nursing Care and Medical Care Industries
+Labor Markets for the Elderly Care and Medical Care Industries

-For the labor market in the nursing care field, a certain number of qualified care managers are required to be involved in services provided by nursing care operators under the Long-Term Care Insurance Act.
-Also, a chronic labor shortage has continued and, for operators to continue their business, securing qualified personnel has become an important management issue.
+For the labor market in the elderly care field, a certain number of qualified care managers are required to be involved in services provided by elderly care operators under the Long-Term Care Insurance Act.
+Also, a labor shortage especially of elderly care professionals has been accelerating and, for operators to continue their business, securing qualified personnel has become an important management issue.
 For the labor market in the medical care field as well, a chronic labor shortage situation for nurses has continued for quite some time.
-Under such circumstances, the Group believes that there will be continued demand for recruiting healthcare professionals from operators in the fields of nursing care and medical care going forward.
-However, in the event that demand from operators to recruit healthcare professionals actually declines due to deregulation in the fields of nursing and medical care, it could potentially affect business activities of the Group and its financial results.
-It is worth noting that as of March 31, 2016, based on information currently available to the Group, there are no facts pertaining to revisions of laws and ordinances that would affect the Group’s financial results.
+Under such circumstances, the Group believes that there will be continued demand for recruiting healthcare professionals from operators in the fields of elderly care and medical care going forward.
+However, in the event that demand from operators to recruit healthcare professionals actually declines due to deregulation in the fields of elderly and medical care, it could potentially affect business activities of the Group and its financial results.